 We ended up arriving well after the sun had set, and our first impressions of the hotel, even though it was already dark, exceeded our expectations.
 From the moment we were picked up at the airport to the time we were let into our villa, the hotel’s service was impeccable.
 Being doted on was something I was definitely not used to; it almost felt awkward at one point because I was trying to help them carry my luggage, but they wouldn’t let me!!

 The lush jungle views from every part of the room, the infinity pool, and the wrap around patio was one of the most beautiful views I had seen by far.
-So it shouldn’t have been a surprise to us, that we ended up dedicating a couple of days to just enjoying the inifinty pool and it’s endless view of Bali’s jungle and Ayung river below.
+So it shouldn’t have been a surprise, that we ended up dedicating a couple of days to just enjoying the inifinty pool and it’s endless view of Bali’s jungle and Ayung river below.
 With extensive room service, complimentary beer and refreshments, who wouldn’t want to be lazy for a day or two just to soak this all in!

 That morning we decided to take advantage of the complimentary breakfast included in our stay.
 We wanted to have breakfast in the common restaurant instead of in our own villa, so we walked out of villa, up the winding stairs, and around the corner.
 As you can tell from the picture below, there was no way we could not feel completely relaxed and special with that kind of view and breakfast spread before us.